charles-maheu/Argyll---developement/Robot gripper/Readme.md

 This document contains all files and instructions necessary to reproduce the physical assempbly of the robot gripper
 1. Summary

    This is a linear gripper made for picking small to medium light objects.
-It works on it own but works best at the end of a robotoc arm.
+It works on it own but works best at the end of a robotic arm.

 2. BOM